 In Nioh 2, Odachis serve as fast and decisive best Weapons and have unique stats associated with them.
 The weapon is designed to be used in combination with the Odachi Skills tree of abilities.
 The Odachi weapon type develops exceptionally well with Strength, although it also has some scalability from both Stamina and Heart.

 There are two distinct forms of scalability for Odachi.
-The blades that have a more profound curve to them have a more balanced distribution of heart and stamina scalability versus the ones that have a more flat sword-like look.
+The blades that have a more profound curve to them have a more balanced distribution of heart and stamina scalability than those with a more flat sword-like look.

 The Odachi has a number of strengths, including the ability to pressurize and block its opponents.
 You may pick up your high break high stance assaults with swift or forceful strikes from other postures, as well as possessing an innate guard-breaking talent in Chasing Waves.

-It is in addition to the fact that you are capable of attacking with mid-stance attacks despite their bouncing.
+It is in addition to the fact that you can attack with mid-stance attacks despite their bouncing.
 It is important to highlight its Flash Attack since it is the one that does the greatest damage in terms of Ki and particularly Breaks out of all of them.

-The use of Undaunted reduces the amount of Ki that is lost while blocking, and you may abort the drawn-out recovery process by ducking when you let go of the attack or by pounding your Ki if you use a Blessed Weapon or Ultimate Strength.
+Undaunted reduces the amount of Ki lost while blocking, and you may abort the drawn-out recovery process by ducking when you let go of the attack or by pounding your Ki if you use a Blessed Weapon or Ultimate Strength.

 Cuckoo’s Call is a strike that can be blocked automatically, its range can be increased to make timing simpler, and it can be performed while blocking.
 A lot of damage.
 Both Moonlit Snow and Moonlit Snow Redux are among the current talents that make the most impact and have the greatest DPS in Nioh 2.